Living Walls are one of the best ways to reduce air pollution in cities

 The Scotscape living walls system is ideal for events and show hire.
 Our lightweight and flexible design, enables quick installation and removal for special events and trade shows.

-We have installed walls for garden designers, interior designers, event organisers and commercial business with great success since we first introduced vertical greening into the Scotscape family over 10 years ago.
+We have installed walls for garden designers, interior designers, event organisers and commercial business with great success since we first introduced vertical greening into the Scotscape Group over 10 years ago.

 To ensure availability confirmation of event and scope should facilitate a six week lead-time for our team.